-Currently this page does kind of look like the “crime and music roundup” or something, as there’s nothing else here.
+Currently this page does kind of look like the “crime and music roundup” or something, as there’s not much else here.
+Perhaps a dash of weather and sports thrown into the blender.
 But it’s admittedly a work in progress and I plan on fleshing out this and all other years with not only a full slate of happenings but hopefully some insightful commentary as well.
 This is the plan, anyway.
+Until then let’s at least see what this glorious year had to offer, shall we:

 Febuary 10 – OSU police officer Michael Blankenship is shot to death at the Wexner Center For The Arts.
 He is responding to a call on a break-in at the center, and the shooter, Mark Edgerton, manages to escape the scene unscathed.
 Ironically enough, Blankenship had been teaching a class on safety right before responding to this call.
 Though moving into swift action attempting to apprehend the culprit, with at least one helicopter circling the skies, beaming its spotlight upon campus, police never do arrest the shooter, as he evades their grasp.
 It’s only days later, when Edgerton kills himself, that he is eventually linked to the crime.
 Damon and I happen to be strolling about campus at the time, and notice the helicopter above us with the spotlight, as we then backtrack and attempt to figure out what they’re looking for.
 You could definitely say we’re lucky not to have found it.